OSGeo/OSGeoLive-doc/quickstart/openlayers_quickstart.rst

 The first parameter in this constructor is the name of the layer, which is used for some display purposes.
 The second argument is the URL of the WMS server.
-The third argument is an object containing the parameterss to be appended to the WMS request.
+The third argument is an object containing the parameters to be appended to the WMS request.

 Finally, in order to display the map, you must set a center and zoom